gravitational/gravity/docs/5.x/terraform.md

 See TODO(knisbet)

 ## telekube_endpoints
 By default an Ops Center is configured with a single endpoint set via `--ops-advertise-addr` flag passed during installation.
-This configuration allows creating seperate endpoints for cluster management and inter-cluster communications that can be firewalled seperatly.
+This configuration allows creating separate endpoints for cluster management and inter-cluster communications that can be firewalled separatly.

 ### Example Usage
 ```